-The Parent Complaint Memorandum, available from the Bursar's or Secretary's Office, should be completed for all complaints.
+The Parent Complaint Memorandum, available from the School Reception, should be completed for all complaints.

 Following resolution of a complaint, the School will keep a written record of all formal complaints, whether they are resolved at the Stage 1 (informal stage), the formal stage (Stage 2) or proceed to a Panel hearing (Stage 3) and any action taken by the School as a result of the complaint (regardless of whether the complaint is upheld).